google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *intervals*: The list of intervals.
+- *intervals:* The list of intervals.
-- *demands*: The list of demands for each interval.
+- *demands:* The list of demands for each interval.
 Each demand must be >= 0.
     Each demand can be an integer value, or an integer variable.
-- *capacity*: The maximum capacity of the cumulative constraint.
+- *capacity:* The maximum capacity of the cumulative constraint.
 It must be a positive integer value or variable.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 ### Proto
 ```python